 Although early examples of the ankh sign date to the First Dynasty (c.
-3000 BC), ankh-shaped amulets only first appeared in the late Old Kingdom (2nd millennium) and continued to be used into the late first millennium BC.
+3000 BC), tangible ankh-shaped amulets only first appeared in the late Old Kingdom (2nd millennium) and continued to be used into the late first millennium BC.
 They were meant to impart to the wearer the qualities of life and vitality.
 The Egyptians wore them in daily life and also placed them in tombs to ensure the well-being of the deceased.
 Despite the importance of the symbol and its abundant occurrence in art and architecture, ankh-shaped amulets were rather rare.

-For more examples, please visit this thread on my Twitter.
+For examples and pictures, please visit this board on my Pinterest.